 Okay, so I didn't take the number too personally, but I did take it to heart because I know I can be a poor example of compassion sometimes. #consciousnotperfect

 I told her that this percentage number was very important to me because she should always feel loved and cared for.
 Then, I thanked her for sharing her thoughts with me.

 If you have a sensitive child, you probably have had your share of unexpected reactions, harsh words, and inflexible behaviors.
 How do you react when your children are unable to manage themselves?
 What do you wish you could be more aware of?

 It's been so helpful for me to give my daughter the space she needs.
 I don't let the limits slide, but I also don't let my anger run the show either.

 There is a similar exercise in my supporting sensitive children course where I share with you the steps to:

 - coping with and reducing the stress your children experience

 - helping your children navigate life by building the skills they need

 If it feels impossible or unmanageable to support your sensitive child, I'm here to help you discover what the intuitive you already knows.
-Register for this free series HERE.
+Register for the free mini-course series HERE.